I recently turned 36.

 My inner monologue.

 But I realized there was something MISSING from the book.
 Something so important that I can’t believe I’ve never bothered to write down.

-As I sat on my porch casting vision for the year ahead and reflecting on the year behind, I realized that 2016 was full of surprises.
-As I’ve told you here before, my “One Word” for the year was “Yes” and God certainly wasted no time using it to draw me directly outside of the comfort zone that I’d carefully created for myself.
+As I sat on my porch casting vision for the year ahead and reflecting on the year behind, I realized that 2017 was full of surprises.
+It was a year full of dreaming bigger and saying Yes to pursuing those dreams.
+It was an impetus of sorts, and God wasted no time in drawing me directly outside of the comfort zone that I’d carefully created for myself.